LaikaStudios/LaSh/doc/README.md

 A **LaD** is composed of several parts.
 The first is the displacement itself, which is represented as the change in the surface point: *DeltaP*.
-As explained in the [OSL Shaders for RenderMan](https://dl.acm.org/doi/abs/10.1145/3532724.3535604) course, this is a much more efficient and useful displacement representation than the displaced point itself.
+As explained in the [Siggraph 2022 OSL Shaders for RenderMan](https://dl.acm.org/doi/abs/10.1145/3532724.3535604) course, this is a much more efficient and useful displacement representation than the displaced point itself.
 The LaD *Bulk* is another critical displacement-related value.
 It allows LaDs to accumulate as they're layered over each other.
 The LaD *Mask* defines the displacement transition at the edge of the Material.